 |

 Yes.
-The proposed rules currently exempt non-operating companies from proposed rule.
+The Board Diversity Rule exempts non-operating companies.
 Consistent with Nasdaq’s corporate governance rules the following types of companies are exempt:

 - acquisition companies listed under IM-5101-2;